-- 1. Participate in meetings of the Bike Share Steering Committee that will assist and guide the Bike Share program development process.
+- Participate in meetings of the Bike Share Steering Committee that will assist and guide the Bike Share program development process.
 Ongoing task. - 2.
 Work with the vendor (Bewegen) to promote awareness of the ValleyBike Access Pass to economically disadvantaged people.
-Coordinate events through the Bike Share Steering Committee to promote and register people for the Access Pass. - 3.
-Continue to support member municipalities with necessary planning work as necessary.

-- 4. Work with community officials to coordinate promotion and public outreach activities for ValleyBike. - 5.
-Evaluate monthly usage statistics and develop a year-end report on ValleyBike.
+Coordinate events through the Bike Share Steering Committee to promote and register people for the Access Pass.
+Ongoing task. - Continue to support member municipalities with necessary planning work as necessary. - 4.
+Work with community officials to coordinate promotion and public outreach activities for ValleyBike.
+Ongoing task. - Evaluate monthly usage statistics and develop a year-end report on ValleyBike.
+April 2022.